[This article is part of the Learner's Maya Glyph Guide.]

 o A. Abstract:

-§ A boulder outline with a horizontal line dividing it into two parts:
+§ A boulder outline with a horizontal line (optionally, but rarely, bold) dividing it into two parts:

 · Top:

-o A bold inverted-U, forming a second “ceiling”.
+o An inverted-U (optionally bold), forming a second “ceiling”.

-o Two non-touching vertical bars from the second ceiling to the floor, optionally cross-hatched.
+o Two non-touching vertical bands from the second ceiling to the floor, optionally cross-hatched.

 · Bottom: